Michael Clarke Duncan

-Michael Clarke Duncan (December 10, 1957 – September 3, 2012) was an American actor best known for his breakout role as John Coffey in The Green Mile (1999) for which he was nominated for the Academy Award for Best Supporting Actor and other honors.
+Michael Clarke Duncan (December 10, 1957 – September 3, 2012) was an American actor best known for his breakout role as John Coffey in The Green Mile (1999), for which he was nominated for the Academy Award for Best Supporting Actor and other honors.
 He also played Kingpin in Daredevil and Spider-Man: The New Animated Series (both 2003).
-In addition, he appeared in movies such as Armageddon (1998), The Whole Nine Yards (2000), Planet of the Apes (2001), The Scorpion King (2002), Sin City (2005), and Talladega Nights: The Ballad of Ricky Bobby (2006), as well as in the role of Leo Knox in the television series Bones (2011) and its spin-off The Finder (2012); he also appeared in episodes of Two and a Half Men.
-He also had voice roles in films, including Brother Bear (2003), Kung Fu Panda (2008), and Green Lantern (2011); he had the voice role of Benjamin King in the video game Saints Row (2006).
+In addition, he appeared in movies such as Armageddon (1998), The Whole Nine Yards (2000), Planet of the Apes (2001), The Scorpion King (2002), Sin City (2005), and Talladega Nights: The Ballad of Ricky Bobby (2006), as well as in the role of Leo Knox in the television series Bones (2011) its spin-off The Finder (2012); and also in episodes of Two and a Half Men.
+His voice roles in films included Brother Bear (2003), The Land Before Time XI: Invasion of the Tinysauruses (2005), Brother Bear 2 (2006), Kung Fu Panda (2008), and Green Lantern (2011); he had the voice role of Benjamin King in the video game Saints Row (2006).

 Early life

 Duncan was born in Chicago and raised in a single-parent household along with his sister, Judy, by his mother, Jean Duncan (a house cleaner) after his father left.
-When he was young, he wanted to play football and tried out for the Chicago Bears of the National Football League (NFL) but decided to become an actor instead when his mother refused to let him play, fearing he would get injured.
+When he was young, he wanted to play football for the Chicago Bears of the National Football League (NFL) but decided to become an actor instead when his mother refused to let him play, fearing he would get injured.
 He always wanted to act but had to drop out of the communications program at Alcorn State University to support his family when his mother became ill.

-Duncan's large frame—6 ft 5 in and 315 lb helped him in his jobs digging ditches for Peoples Energy and as a bouncer at several Chicago clubs.
+Duncan's large frame, 6 ft 5 in and 315 lb helped him in his jobs digging ditches for Peoples Energy and as a bouncer at several Chicago clubs.
 He also played basketball at Kankakee Community College and, for one season, for the Alcorn State Braves.

 In 1979, he participated in the Disco Demolition Night at Comiskey Park, home of the Chicago White Sox, where he was among the first 100 people to run onto the field and slide into third base.
 During the ensuing riot, his silver belt buckle was stolen while he was stealing a baseball bat from the dugout.